 Not all kidney stones are made up of the same crystals.
 The different types of kidney stones include:

-- family history of kidney stones
+Other symptoms of kidney stones can

 - discolored or foul-smelling urine

 In the case of a small kidney stone, you may not have any pain or symptoms as the stone passes through your urinary tract.